ehealthsuisse/EPR-by-example/README.md

 **[EPR Playground](../main/files/playground.md)** - Public available test system to test transaction messages and complex use cases.

 **[EPR Reference Environment](../main/files/gazelle.md)** - Public available test system to test isolated transaction for EPR compliance.

+# Swiss EPR Exchange Formats

+Exchange formats permit the simple exchange of data between different health professionals' information technology systems without the need for any special agreement.
+The specifications of the exchange formats define the technical, syntactic and semantic standards required for the consistent exchange of information.
+The objective is to standardize data exchange in the healthcare sector, especially with regard to the Swiss Electronic Patient Record (EPR).

+## eMedication

+**[Medication Card document](../main/files/MedicationCardDocument.md)** - Complete overview about the current Medication from the patient